splunk/splunk-connect-for-snmp/docs/offlineinstallation/offline-sck.md

 # Splunk OpenTelemetry Collector for Kubernetes offline installation

+See the following options to install the Splunk OpenTelemetry Collector for Kubernetes.

 ## Local machine with internet access

-To install Splunk OpenTelemetry Collector offline first one must download packed chart `splunk-otel-collector-<tag>.tgz` and the otel image `otel_image.tar` from github release where `<tag>` is the current OpenTelemetry release tag.
+To install Splunk OpenTelemetry Collector offline, first, download the packed chart `splunk-otel-collector-<tag>.tgz` and the otel image `otel_image.tar` from the Github release, where `<tag>` is the current OpenTelemetry release tag.
 Both packages must be later moved to the installation server.

 ## Installation on the server

-Otel image has to be imported to the `microk8s` registry with:
+The Otel image has to be imported to the `microk8s` registry with:

 ```bash
 microk8s ctr image import otel_image.tar
 ```

-Imported package must be unpacked with the following command :
+The imported package must be unpacked with the following command :

 ```bash
 tar -xvf splunk-otel-collector-<tag>.tgz --exclude='._*'
 ```

-In order to run Splunk OpenTelemetry Collector on your environment, replace `<>` variables according to the description presented below
+In order to run Splunk OpenTelemetry Collector on your environment, replace `<>` variables according to the following description:
 ```bash
 microk8s helm3 install sck \
   --set="clusterName=<cluster_name>" \